 There is nowhere quite like Woodhorn.
 Here, listed colliery buildings combine with cutting edge 21st century architecture bordered by a country park.

-Once part of the largest pit village in the world, Woodhorn retains the iconic silhouettes of its mining history, the giant pitwheel, a scheduled ancient monument, now complemented by the strikingly beautiful modern Cutter building.
+Woodhorn retains the iconic silhouettes of its mining history: the giant pit wheel, a scheduled ancient monument, is now complemented by the strikingly beautiful modern Cutter building.
 The setting makes a breath taking backdrop for photography, ensuring cherished memories that last a lifetime.

-Woodhorn interiors offer the ultimate in style and flexibility to create the effect you want.
+Woodhorn interiors offer the flexibility to create the effect you want.
 Each room is

 extremely versatile and can be elegantly dressed for a ceremony, arranged for an intimate sit down meal or transformed into an atmospheric dance floor.
 There are three rooms licensed for civil ceremonies:

 • The Kilbourn Room – An intimate, modern space.
-The walls are hung with the beautiful, evocative prints by Pitman Painter, Oliver Kilbourn.
+The walls are hung with the beautiful, evocative prints by Pitmen Painter, Oliver Kilbourn.

 • The Winding Room – A spacious, light top floor room with delightful views to the Cheviot Hills in the west and the sea to the east.